wookdev/wookdev.github.io/imho/dunlavy.md

 speaker connects, because I realized the stuff I've been using is in very bad shape.
 Robert came over that afternoon, and helped me put them together and plug them in.
-We also had to move some things around a little, since these things kind of changed the landscape at the &quot;media&quot; end of my living room.
+We also had to move some things around a little, since these things kind of changed the landscape at the "media" end of my living room.

 Even with the crappy speaker cable, these speakers sound Really Good.
 I mean, REALLY GOOD.
 Amazing.
 So good, that Rob and I had a problem finding a CD in my collection that would truly do them justice.
 So much of pop music is recorded and mastered incredibly badly, even in this day and age of digital reproduction.
-We finally settled on old standards: Mannheim Steamroller's Fresh Aire IV, and 8, and the Holly Cole Trio's &quot;Don't Smoke In Bed&quot;.
+We finally settled on old standards: Mannheim Steamroller's Fresh Aire IV, and 8, and the Holly Cole Trio's "Don't Smoke In Bed".

-&quot;Fresh Aire IV&quot; turned out to be disappointing.
+"Fresh Aire IV" turned out to be disappointing.
 It was recorded 20 years ago or so, and at the time it was very well done.
-Chip Davis originally put his Fresh Air albums on LPs that were such high quality that you could tell them apart by how much heavier they were than a &quot;normal&quot;
+Chip Davis originally put his Fresh Air albums on LPs that were such high quality that you could tell them apart by how much heavier they were than a "normal" vinyl LP.
-vinyl LP.
 On most of my previous stereos, the pipe organ on the beginning of this disk was the starting point for evaluating bass response.

-Now, &quot;Fresh Aire IV&quot; suffered, badly.
+Now, "Fresh Aire IV" suffered, badly.
 There was little in the actual low end, though you could tell it was supposed to be there.
 The pipe organ was not what I was hoping it would be.

-So we moved on to &quot;Fresh Air 8&quot;.
+So we moved on to "Fresh Air 8".
 This is fairly recent, and very well recorded and mastered onto CD.
 It is a good test because it is orchestral, choral, and includes electronic instruments in with the ones nature came up with.
 It is a complex work, with lots of chances for the speakers to show their capabilities.
 It is probably the second best sounding thing I've got.
 It sounded fantastic.
 It had bass.
 It had treble.
 It had space.
 It had sound-stage.
-At no time did any part of the recording &quot;get lost&quot; in any other part.
+At no time did any part of the recording "get lost" in any other part.
 I've listened to this one about 8 time since that first evaluation with Rob.

 The Holly Cole Trio is a stand-up bass, a piano, and Holly Cole's incredible voice.
-The first track of &quot;Don't Smoke In Bed&quot; is &quot;I Can See Clearly Now&quot;.
+The first track of "Don't Smoke In Bed" is "I Can See Clearly Now".
 It starts with just the stand-up bass.
 On these speakers, that bass is real.
 You can hear it resonate.
 You can hear the musician's fingers on the strings, and tell the difference in sounds when he is going fast, or has time to pluck the strings carefully.
 You can hear his hand slide along the